Extreme cold warning issued for Winnipeg

 CTV Winnipeg

-A period of cold wind chills is expected, with values expected to fall to the -40 to -43 range Sunday night through Monday morning.
+Temperatures could reach -40 to -45 C with the wind chill overnight Saturday and into Sunday morning.

-Environment Canada advises to dress warmly and use many layers that can be removed if you get to warm, as well as to watch for cold related symptoms: shortness of breath, chest pain, muscle pain and weakness, numbness and colour change in fingers and toes.
+Environment Canada says to watch for cold related symptoms: shortness of breath, chest pain, muscle pain and weakness, numbness and colour change in fingers and toes.

+Be sure to cover up as frostbite can develop within minutes on exposed skin, especially with wind chill.

-Do not leave your pets outside for extended periods of time, if it’s too cold for you it’s too cold for them.
+Do not leave your pets outside for extended periods of time; if it’s too cold for you it’s too cold for them, said Environment Canada.

 To report severe weather, send an email to MBstorm@canada.ca or tweet reports using #MBStorm.